-AALDEF blends community education, election reform advocacy, litigation and technical assistance to community-based countries to promote civic participation among Asian Americans, immigrants and new citizens across the country.
+AALDEF blends community education, election reform advocacy, litigation, and technical assistance to community-based organizations to promote civic participation among Asian Americans--immigrants and new citizens--across the country.

-AALDEF is a nationally recognized expert of Asian American voting issues and has testified before Congress on the issues of bilingual ballots, barriers to voting and redistricting.
-AALDEF has also successfully brought or joined litigation for compliance with the Voting Rights Act in Boston, New York City and Philadelphia.
-For the past 25 years, AALDEF has monitored elections for anti-Asian voter disenfranchisement, compliance with the federal Voting Rights Act's language assistance provisions (Section 203) and non-discrimination protections (Section 2), and implementation of the Help America Vote Act (HAVA).
+AALDEF is a nationally recognized expert on Asian American voting issues and has testified before Congress on the issues of bilingual ballots, barriers to voting, and redistricting.
+AALDEF has also successfully litigated cases for compliance with the Voting Rights Act in New York City, Boston, Philadelphia, and Austin, Texas.
+For the past 30 years, AALDEF has monitored elections for anti-Asian voter disenfranchisement, compliance with the federal Voting Rights Act's language assistance provisions (Sections 203 and 208) and non-discrimination protections (Section 2), and implementation of the Help America Vote Act (HAVA).
 The findings from these monitoring efforts have been analyzed and compiled in major policy reports that have been instrumental in federal voting rights policy.
 For copies of AALDEF's latest voting rights policy reports, please click here.

-AALDEF witnessed and received hundreds of complaints from Asian American voters on Election Day, ranging from hostile poll workers making racist comments toward Asian Americans and limited English proficient voters to improper or excessive demands for identification from Asian American voters.
+AALDEF witnessed and received hundreds of complaints from Asian American voters on Election Day, ranging from hostile poll workers making racist comments toward Asian American voters to improper demands for identification or proof of citizenship from Asian American voters.
 AALDEF also operated a multilingual telephone hotline to record complaints of voting problems.
 Operators spoke seven languages and dialects: English, Cantonese, Mandarin, Toisan, Korean, Tagalog, and Gujarati.

 Voter Education 2012: In response to a wave of state laws that threaten voting rights of Asian Americans and other voters of color, AALDEF offered a series of legal trainings in multiple cities reviewing voters' rights, voter registration, and election rules for tax-exempt nonprofit organizations.
 AALDEF also released fact sheets on state voting laws, beginning with New York, New Jersey, Washington D.C., Maryland, and Virginia.